ddemaree/demaree-next/content/notes/2010/2010-02-01-df-what-if-flash-were-an-open-standard.md

 tags:
   - Apple
   - Adobe
-  - Gruber
+  - John Gruber
-  - The Web
+  - Web Development
-summary: 'DF: What if Flash Were an Open Standard?'
+summary: "DF: What if Flash Were an Open Standard?"
-title: 'DF: What if Flash Were an Open Standard?'
+title: "DF: What if Flash Were an Open Standard?"
 publisher: daringfireball.net
 ---